BartoszPiotrowski/language-of-colors/README.md

 An experiment demonstrating a proposed model of dynamics of learning color terms in population.

-To run a simulation, in the cloned repository run R and paste the following code:
+To run a simulation, in the cloned repository run R (or open RStudio and set a proper working directory) and paste the following code:

 ```R
 source("src.R")